WihanNimb/Bonmoja/SOLUTION.md

 4. Update ECS Service using `aws ecs update-service` or Terraform
 5. Run a health check script post-deploy

-The pipeline is still defined in `.github/workflows/deploy.yml`, and each step can be executed individually if targeting a real AWS account.
+The pipeline is still defined in `.github/workflows/main.yml`.

 ## 📊 Monitoring & Observability